 Three Waters reform continues to be a challenging topic and creates much uncertainty for the sector.
-Back in December 2021, my fellow Councillors and I wrote openly to the Minister for Local Government actively opposing the Central Government mandate on reform.
-We unanimously support the need to provide a safe potable water supply for all New Zealanders and improve the participation of Māori in decision-making for Three Waters, whilst protecting our environment, however, we do not support the way in which Government has approached this and think it is essential the community can have a say.
+Back in December 2021, Council wrote openly to the Minister for Local Government actively opposing the Central Government mandate on reform.
+We unanimously support the need to provide a safe potable water supply for all New Zealanders and improve the participation of Māori in decisionmaking for Three Waters, whilst protecting our environment, however, we do not support the way in which Government has approached this and think it is essential the community can have a say.

 Notwithstanding the differing views on a final delivery model, we continue to invest in the ten-year plan programme of work for water supply, wastewater and stormwater.
-In particular there are many projects in both water supply and wastewater across the district such as the recently completed Queenstown recreation ground pump station, the upgrades to Glenorchy reservoirs and the western Wānaka water supply, pipeline connections under the Shotover Bridge, wastewater and water supply scheme for Cardona village, and the proposed Hāwea wastewater project.
+In particular there are many projects in both water supply and wastewater across the district such as the recently completed Queenstown recreation ground pump station, the upgrades to Glenorchy reservoirs and the western Wanaka water supply, pipeline connections under the Shotover Bridge, wastewater and water supply scheme for Cardona village, and the proposed Hawea wastewater project.

-A number of other external factors have influenced this draft plan, including the rating revaluations that were deferred from 2021 due to the COVID-19 pandemic.
+A number of other external factors have influenced this plan, including the rating revaluations that were deferred from 2021 due to the COVID-19 pandemic.

 Property owners in the district normally receive a triennial Notice of Rating Valuation with the latest valuation having been due in 2020.
 This rating revaluation is completed by Quotable Value (QV) on behalf of QLDC, providing an updated rating value for the property which is used by the Council in setting rates for the following three years.
-Given the extended four-year period since the last revaluation and the extraordinary property market there has been a significant increase from 2017 in both capital (56% overall) and land (76.6% overall) values locally, although there has been an increase in more than 4,200 properties in that same period which helps spread the impact of any increase in rates.

-Council apportions rates across the various property types to ensure that no particular group is overly burdened based on property values, and you will see in the section The Numbers You Need to Know | Ka Tātauraka that we have proposed amending these differentials5 slightly to keep a fair balance.
-Let us know what you think of this proposed change.
+Given the extended four-year period since the last revaluation and the extraordinary property market, there has been a significant increase from 2017 in both capital (56% overall) and land (76.6% overall) values locally.
+There has been an increase in more than 4,200 properties in that same period which helps spread the impact of any increase in rates.
+Council apportions rates across the various property types to ensure that no particular group is overly burdened based on property values, and you will see in the section The Numbers You Need to Know | Ka Tātauraka that we have amended these differentials slightly to keep a fair balance.